ls1intum/Artemis/src/main/resources/templates/haskell/test/readme.md

 ## Setup

-The executables specified in `test.cabal` expect the solution repository checked out in the `solution` subdirectory and the submission checked out in the `assignment` subdirectory.
+The executables specified in `test.cabal` expect the solution repository checked out in the `${solutionWorkingDirectory}` subdirectory and the submission checked out in the `${studentParentWorkingDirectoryName}` subdirectory.
 Moreover, `test.cabal` provides an executable to test the template repository locally.
 For this, it expects the template repository in the `template` subdirectory.